jimthompson5802/connection_solver/README.md

 Results for the 10 puzzles used for testing can be found [here](./docs/Example_Runs.md).

+Starting 2024-11-12 used the agent to solve that day's puzzle.
+A log of the agent's run can be found [here](./docs/first_time_solve_log.md).

 ### How to Run the Agent
 ```bash
 # run agent with default logging level